Fabs/Haskell-Programming-Exercises/Chapter 24/README.md

 Summary of the time for each activity in the example log. `ChapterExercises_5.printSumTimeForEachActivity`

 I had to be a little picky about how I was generating my Arbitrary data, but I was able to satisfy a bi-directional parsing test.
 See the function `ChapterExercises_5.testBidirectionalParsing`.

+## Exercise 6

+Run `ChapterExercises_6.parserTests` to run a few tests for IPv4.

+## Exercise 7

+Run `ChapterExercises_7.parserTests` to run a few Perser tests for IPv6.
+Run `ChapterExercises_7.testIPv6Helpers` to run a more tests for IPv6 parsing and other helper functions.